-Hack and Whack by Francesca Simon is a delightfully funny book around a theme familiar to all children – avoiding bedtime!
+Hack and Whack is a delightfully funny book around a theme familiar to all children – avoiding bedtime!

-Hack and Whack are a pair of viking children who run amock rather than obey their large, axe wielding Mother, who chases them around the village trying to get them to bed.
-There is not a particular moral or message within the book, other than that sometimes it’s fun to disobey the grown-ups knowing you’ll be caught in the end.
-However, I’m always pleased to find a book that promotes both male and female protagonists pushing boundaries and enjoying adventures together on an equal pegging.
+Hack and Whack are a pair of Viking children who run amock rather than obey their large, axe-wielding Mother, who chases them around the village trying to get them to bed.
+There is no moral or message within the book, other than that it is sometimes fun to disobey the grown-ups, knowing you’ll be caught in the end.
+I’m always pleased to find a book that promotes both male and female protagonists pushing boundaries and enjoying adventures together on equal pegging.

-The wide-eyed children are brought to life by new illustrator Charlotte Cotterill, who uses a limited palette and sketchy drawings to enhance the wild and chaotic theme throughout the book.
-Some of the pages have comic book style split scenes which adds to the pace, but also gives an opportunity to teach the order of reading from scene to scene.
+The wide-eyed children are brought to life by new illustrator Charlotte Cotterill, who uses a limited palette and sketchy drawings to enhance the wild and chaotic theme.
+Some of the pages have comic book style split scenes which add to the pace but also allows teaching the order of reading from scene to scene.

-A perfect read aloud for Key Stage One when you’ve got a spare ten minutes and just want to enjoy a book and a giggle together.
+Hack and Whack would make a perfect read-aloud for infant classes when you’ve got a spare ten minutes and just want to enjoy a book and a giggle together.